-Independent of the accreditation process, the VRFA FMO is in the process of finalizing a structural risk assessment scoring process / tool.
+The VRFA FMO utilizes a structural risk assessment scoring process / tool.
 The process / tool follows the National Fire Protection Association (NFPA) instructor Dave Lyman's Model and is based on risk and mitigation factors.
 While this Standard of Cover does not intend to delve into the minute details of the VRFA structural risk assessment process, there is value in providing an overview of the high level elements of this process / tool.